 As global, broad-based climate change projections have become more useful, effectively managing the vast accompanying volumes of data represents a major challenge for the computational scientists who support the projections.
 In the area of understanding and predicting climate change and extreme weather events, advanced tools are required to securely store, manage, access, analyze, visualize, and process enormous and distributed data sets.

-ESGF offers an immense, computerized climate database that standardizes and organizes observational and simulation data from 21 countries, allowing scientists to compare models against actual observations and reanalysis.
-Key capabilities include
+ESGF offers an immense, computerized climate database that standardizes and organizes observational and simulation data from 23 countries, allowing scientists to compare models against actual observations and reanalysis.
+It comprises the largest collaborative data platform on Earth system science.
+Key capabilities include:

 - National and international network infrastructure integrating the world’s climate model and measurement archives;

 - Shared resources across multiple centers for high performance computing and storage of tens of petabytes of transportable data;

 - Easy-to-use and secure, federated web-based application programming interface and data infrastructure;

 - Flexible infrastructure allowing participants to customize parameters;

 - High performance search, analysis, and visualization tools;

 - Access to a broad set of data and tools for comparative and exploratory analysis; and